ContractSpec

 Related articles

 Replacing your tracker creates a second graveyard.
-Export artifacts into Linear/Jira instead.
+Export approved work into the stack your team already runs.

 Théo BoutronFebruary 24, 2026